stratapp/stratapp-website/_posts/2019-06-14-principles-by-ray-dalio.md

 This would allow every employee to embrace and contribute to what their CEO, executives and managers are trying to achieve.

 Radical transparency delivers on the new social contract being created by our millennials:

 _"First show me you are committed, then you’ll see my commitment!"_

+\#stratapp makes it easy for you to deliver everything listed above.

-You can embrace radical transparency and achieve genuine org-wide engagement - across all levels, roles and generations - with [#stratapp](https://stratapp.ai "#stratapp").
+With #stratapp you can embrace radical transparency and achieve genuine org-wide collaboration - across all levels, roles and generations.